uudruid74/Zoo-Keeper/README.md

 # Zoo-Keeper
 CHANGELOG

+1.0.5 BugFix
+	Fix crashes, lots of bugs in downloader fixed
+	Moved "Force Release" to new Advanced menu
+	Added Backup/Restore.
+DO NOT USE!!

 1.0.4 Open Beta
 	Switch (in Settings) to notify if no updates available (vs small toast) Lighter background images for easier readability